CharleneHu-42/HuggingFace-test/usecases/trl/README.md

 # TRL on XPU&GPU
-This repository includes examples and training recipes to fine-tune large language modles using the ORPO and KTO algorithm with TRL.
+This repository includes examples and training recipes to fine-tune large language models using the ORPO and KTO algorithms with TRL.

 ## ORPO